tonibois/SQL_through_python/README.md

 # SQL_db_through_python

 Two examples of accessing to a database are provided.
 The first one shows how to access to **MySQL** database *sakila* and make data analysis from actor and film tables.
-This example are further developed in the notebook "".
+This example are further developed in the notebook "MySQL_from_python.ipynb".

 The second example shows how to access to *dellstore* **PostgreSQL** database.
 In that case, it is shown how to analyze products and order tables.
-This work is performed on
+This work is performed on file: "PostgreSQL_from_python.ipynb"
-file: "connect_postgreSQL_python.ipynb"

 Access to MySQL database sakila using python connector